artkonekt/concord/docs/parts.md

 ## Event-Listener Bindings

-Modules must not bind events to listeners.
+Modules should not bind events to listeners.
 Boxes and apps are expected to do so.
 [Details](parts-event-listener-bindings.md)

 ## Helpers